rdkcentral/firebolt-certification-suite/cypress/support/cypress-support/src/utils.md

 ## fireboltCallObjectHasField

-### Purpose: A Function that recursively check each fields and invoke if it is a function within an array or object.
+### Purpose: A function to verify if the provided field is present in the object, and to fail the step if the field is missing.

 ### Params:
 | **Param** | **Definition**| **Type** |